 Better than you expected?

-I recently came across a short video on YouTube of a guy preaching.
-The video is given the title ‘Worst preaching ever’.
+I recently came across a short video on YouTube of a guy preaching entitled “Worst preaching ever”.

-Now, can you just imagine with me for a second that one day while browsing the internet you came across ‘the worst preaching ever’ and it turned out to be one of your sermons!
+Now, can you just imagine if one day you came across “the worst preaching ever” and it turned out to be one of your sermons?!

 How would you react?
 What would you think?

-The good news is that there are things you can do to avoid being like this guy…!
+The good news is there are things you can do to avoid being like this guy.

 In the meantime, here are the 10 biggest mistakes preachers make.